MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_rm_cp_3d.rst

 .. method:: plot_map(tables, variables, dt1, dt2, lat1, lat2, lon1, lon2, depth1, depth2, exportDataFlag=False, show=True, levels=0, surface3D=False)

     Creates map graphs for each variable according to the specified space-time constraints (dt1, dt2, lat1, lat2, lon1, lon2, depth1, depth2).
 If the specified space-time domain involves multiple dates and/or depth levels, individual maps are made per date and depth level.
 To create contour plots, set the contour **levels** parameter to a positive integer number.
 Also, setting the **surface3D** parameter to True will generate maps in 3D mode.
-Note that contour and 3D sufrace maps are only supported by plotly visualization library.
+Note that contour and 3D surface maps are only supported by plotly visualization library.
 In the case of sparse dataset, the retrieved data is superimposed on a geospatial map.

     Change the `APIs vizEngine`_ parameter if you wish to use a different visualization library.
 Returns the generated graph objects in form of a python list.
 One may use the returned objects to modify the graph properties.

+..COMMENT: I would have the above hyperlink go to the API methods page.

     .. note::
       This method requires a valid `API key`_.
 It is not necessary to set the